Severo Colberg Toro

-Severo Colberg Toro (born on November 6, 1953, in Cabo Rojo, Puerto Rico) is a Puerto Rican politician and attorney.
+Severo Colberg Toro (born November 6, 1953, in Cabo Rojo, Puerto Rico) is a Puerto Rican politician and attorney.
 He served as a member of the Puerto Rico House of Representatives from 1993 to 2004.
 He is affiliated to the Popular Democratic Party (PPD).

 Early years and studies

 Severo Colberg Toro was born on November 7, 1953, in Cabo Rojo.
 His parents are Severo Colberg Ramírez, a former President of the House of Representatives, and Eva Toro Franquiz, a college professor and former Student Dean at the University of Puerto Rico.
 His younger brother, Jorge, was also elected a member of the House of Representatives from 2003 to 2012.